matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 3. Analyze Model-Agnostic Techniques: Automate explainability by further decoupling it from the underlying ML model.
 4. Apply Explainability Approach to Multiple Models
 5. Use Pre-Trained Models
-6. Improve Detection Efficiency: For example
+6. Improve Detection Efficiency: For example, improving the processing time for a decision tree by pruning or removing branches that do not provide enough information about an instance of malware.
+7. Mitigate Attacks: Stop threat actors from poisoning ML datasets or feature spaces.
+8. Hardware Malware Detectors: Further explore ways to leverage malware detection at the hardware level.